yeswework/fabrica-dev-kit/README.md

 * Automatically activates [ACF-JSON](https://www.advancedcustomfields.com/resources/local-json/) for ‘database’ version-control (tracks and synchronizes field settings for the Advanced Custom Fields plugin across multiple environments).

 ##Requirements + dependencies
-Fabrica Theme Kit is compatible with recent versions of Mac OS X. It has a few dependencies:
+Fabrica Dev Kit is compatible with recent versions of Mac OS X. It has a few dependencies:

 1. **Docker** – download and run the installer by following the link for Mac OS X from the [Docker downloads page](https://docs.docker.com/docker-for-mac/) (Stable channel is fine).
 1. **Node.js** – download and run the installer by following the link to the Recommended Version from the [Node.js homepage](https://nodejs.org/en/).